-1. North Carolina needs to ensure a high quality continuum of services and supports for individuals on the autism spectrum and their families across the lifespan, with a focus on community settings and ensuring that people with Autism Spectrum Disorder achieve a good quality of life.
-This includes access to early intervention; developmentally appropriate services, supports and interventions; health care; employment supports; and long-term care services.
+1. North Carolina must ensure a high quality continuum of services and supports for individuals on the autism spectrum and their families across the lifespan, with a focus on community settings and ensuring that people with Autism Spectrum Disorder achieve a good quality of life.
+This includes access to developmentally appropriate services, supports and interventions; health care; employment supports; and long-term care.

 2. The education system should be accessible to and better serve people with autism and other developmental disabilities.
 Students should have options that suit the unique needs of people with Autism Spectrum Disorder.

 - Increase per-student funding for special education and allocate special-education funding to address individual education needs.

 - Increase autism-related training and professional development for teachers and other school staff.

 - Ensure that employment is an outcome of education services by improving IEPs and transition plans as well as access to vocational training, job experience, and post-secondary opportunities that meet individuals’ goals and aspirations.

 3. North Carolina should develop policies and invest in services to ensure quality life outcomes for people with Autism Spectrum Disorder and other developmental disabilities.
 Our public and private health-care system should support people in community settings, operate in a transparent fashion, be outcomes-focused, provide integrated access to physical health care and prevention, recognize the unique needs of people on the autism spectrum, and include self-advocates and families in the decision-making process.